🛡️ DARK SOULS BUILD CALCULATOR

 Dark Souls Build Calculator — Plan Your Perfect Character Online

 Building a character in Dark Souls is one of the most consequential decisions you make in the entire playthrough.
-Unlike other RPGs where you can freely respec at any time, Dark Souls punishes uninformed stat allocation with hundreds of wasted souls and a character that cannot wear the armor it needs, cannot swing the weapon it wants, or rolls through fog gates like a boulder in slow motion.
+Unlike other RPGs where you can freely respec at any time, Dark Souls punishes uninformed stat allocation with hundreds of wasted souls and a character that cannot wear the armour it needs, cannot swing the weapon it wants, or rolls through fog gates like a boulder in slow motion.
 The Ghostern Dark Souls Build Calculator solves this problem entirely — plan every level, every equipment choice, and every ring combination before you spend a single soul in Lordran.

 How to Use the Dark Souls Build Calculator

 The calculator updates every output stat in real time as you change any input.
-The annotated image below shows exactly where each control lives — from class selection to stat sliders, weapon dropdown, armor weight, rings, and the live summary panel.
+The annotated image below shows exactly where each control lives — from class selection to stat sliders, weapon dropdown, armour weight, rings, and the live summary panel.

 1. Select your Starting Class.
 Your starting class sets the base stat values the calculator begins with.
 Choose the class whose base stats align most closely with your intended build archetype — this minimises wasted levels on stats you do not need.
 The Deprived starts with all stats at 11 and Soul Level 1, making it technically optimal for heavily min-maxed endgame builds that need precision.
 The Knight starts with high Vitality and Strength, making it the most beginner-friendly choice for tanky, slow-weapon builds.

 3. Choose your weapon.
 Select from the available weapons in the dropdown.
 The Attack Rating panel calculates your weapon's AR based on its base physical, magic, fire, and lightning damage combined with your current stat levels and the weapon's scaling grades.
+According to the Dark Souls Fandom Wiki, scaling grades range from E to S, with each grade determining how much bonus damage you receive from your stats.

-4. Set your armor weight.
+4. Set your armour weight.
 Choose from None, Light Set, Medium Set, Heavy Set, or Havel's Set.
 The calculator uses this alongside your Vitality stat to determine your total Equip Load and your resulting roll type.

 5. Add your rings.
 Both ring slots are available.
 Select from Ring of Favor and Protection, Havel's Ring, Wolf Ring, and Cloranthy Ring.
 Ring effects apply immediately to the HP, Stamina, and Equip Load calculations.